arribada/LoraTracker/README.md

 ## LoraGpsSender setup
  - Env vars
 ```
-APP_KEY= // the one set in loraserver
+APP_KEY= // the one set in Chirpstack app server
-DEV_EUI= // the one set in loraserver
+DEV_EUI= // the one set in Chirpstack app server
 BAND= // by default is is set to EU868 , other possible values are: AS923, EU868, AU915, US915, IN865, KR920
 ```
  - Fleet configuration